dfrnks/data-engineer-code-challenge/README.md

 ## Deliverable

 * Feel free to use any language and framework you prefer.
 The only request is, the solution must be containerized in a docker image, everything ready to run.
 Run it should start reading the files and finish storing it as asked.

-# What about Governance and Privacy?

-This is an important subject as we can't leave our customer information available to the world.
-So we need to make sure everything is under control.

-## The Task

-How would store metadata and build a catalog to secure it?
-The solution needs to take some points into consideration:
-  * Governance, who can access what
-  * Privacy, how to store it in a private way

-## Deliverable

-* Tell us how would you implement it.
-  * You can sketch a solution with comments on frameworks and algorithms.
-  * You write a book about this solution.
-  * Feel free to find the best way to explain your ideas.
-  * Bonus: You can implement it on the ETL task.
+Provide a readme explaining how to run it!

 # Spark